-Located between Athens and Atlanta, Fort Yargo State Park offers the perfect urban escape with its rich history, miles of trails, and 260-acre lake.
-This Georgia state park’s central feature is Old Fort Yargo, a log fort built by settlers in 1792 for protection against the local natives, the Creek and Cherokee.
-While this historic site is enough to attract visitors interested in the history of the area, the park also offers a wide range of outdoor recreation options for visitors of all kinds throughout its 1,816 acres and on its sizable lake—making it a great choice for your next RV trip.
+Located between Athens and Atlanta, Fort Yargo State Park offers the perfect urban escape with a rich history, miles of spectacular hiking and biking trails, and a 260-acre lake.
+This Georgia state park’s central feature is Old Fort Yargo, a log fort built by settlers in 1792 for protection against the local natives, the Creek and Cherokee tribes.
+While the historic fort is interesting enough to attract history buffs to the area, it is not the only form of recreation this 1816-acre state park has to offer.
+The park also offers a wide range of outdoor recreation options for visitors of all kinds to explore the vast woods and enjoy its sizable lake—making it a great choice for your next RV trip.

 Hikers will enjoy trekking through Fort Yargo State Park’s 20 miles of trails, while mountain bikers will revel in the 12-mile mountain bike loop, which winds around the park’s perimeter.
-Swimmers can meanwhile soak up the sun on the park’s sand beach, and boaters of all kinds can cruise around Fort Yargo’s lake, taking advantage of the park’s two boat ramps and rentals of jon boats, kayaks, canoes, stand-up paddle boards, and pedal boats.
-Visitors can then cap off a long day of adventuring with a game of disc golf or mini golf within the park.
+Meanwhile, swimmers and sunbathers can soak up the sun on the park’s sand beach, while boaters of all kinds can cruise around Fort Yargo’s lake.
+The park maintains two conveniently located boat ramps, and the even offers rentals of jon boats, kayaks, canoes, stand-up paddleboards, and pedal boats.
+Visitors to this park can cap off a long day of adventuring with a game of disc golf or mini-golf.

 RV Rentals in Fort Yargo State Park